Oneo64/The-Mirk-of-Agmundr/Writing/FirstDraft/Chapter1.md

 <!-- SCENE 1: Story introduction !-->
 The sun was low.
 Two longboats had their full sails flapping, carried north with the gale.
 There wasn’t a single sea bird in the sky, not even the sound of their call.
 On one of the ships, they had animals.
 And amongst the crew, a blond-haired man sat on his box.
 He wistfully stared at his amulet.

 It was a Mjöllnir.
 His fingers trembled slightly as he held the cold symbol, hoping it would protect him.
 He stared at it for a moment, then tucked it back into his cloak.
-He looked out into the ocean and saw their destination in the distance: a strip of land.

-The ship was dark in colour, tightly interlocked and sealed with resin.
-It bore its sail red with a blue cross, rough by the thick flax fibres.
-A wolf's skull hung from the bow's tip, swaying and knocking on the wood.
+The flapping sail bore a red colour with a blue cross, and a rough texture from the thick flax fibres.
+A wolf’s skull hung from the bow’s tip, swaying and knocking on the wood.

 The blond man looked up into the sky.
-By the mirk of the clouds, it was going to rain.
+There was no use smelling the air for an oceany scent; it was everywhere.
+But by the mirk of the clouds, it was going to rain.

 He glanced at the stern, where a plank rested against the cargo.
 A black circular symbol drawn on its surface; it shimmered red in the shade.
 He knew that was the symbol of a Vegvísir.
-He heard that such a symbol wouldn't let any tempest deter them, even if the waves were mad.
+He heard that such a symbol wouldn’t let any tempest deter them, even if the waves were mad.

+The blond man looked at the thing they were sailing towards.
+It was a stripe of a dark colour, but he knew what it was: land.

 "Hey.
 Are you still thinking about Álahringr?" a low voice said behind him.
 The blond man turned around to see his brother leaning towards him, his voice drained by the wind.
 He could tell his brother was amused.

-He remembered the time he promised himself never to embark upon another journey again.
-But the thought of peace compelled him.
-He remembered, two days ago, when his brother persuaded him.
+He was reminded of the time two days ago, when his brother persuaded him.
 Persuaded to join Hjalvir's colonising company.

+He was reminded of the time he promised himself never to embark upon another journey again.
+But the thought of peace compelled him, and so here he was.

 He remembered when Sága, the explorer's daughter, showed up at their doorstep to advertise the expedition.
 He remembered walking on the streets of Álahringr, overhearing her promoting him to her father, since she thought he would be a useful mentor, like a guidebook for the supernatural.
 He wasn't a good teacher.